 Regulatory Compliance for United States

-Security Exchange Commission OCIE Cybersecurity Initiative and Exam
+- Security Exchange Commission OCIE Cybersecurity Initiative and Exam

-GLBA and FFIEC are the main sources of what is commonly called financial compliance.
-Established by the Gramm-Leach-Bliley Act (GLBA) of 1999, all Financial Institutions in the United States are required to create an information security program that secures customer financial information data, protects the financial information from security threats, and denies any unwarranted access to the financial data.
-The Federal Financial Institutions Examination Council (FFIEC) assists the GLBA by creating constantly changing, extensive compliance guidelines.
-SecureWorks regulatory compliance services assist through the regulatory process and provide audits to meet compliance and avoid high penalties.
+GLBA and FFIEC are the main sources of financial compliance regulations.
+Established by the Gramm-Leach-Bliley Act (GLBA) of 1999, all Financial Institutions in the United States must create an information security program that secures customer financial information, protects the information from security threats, and denies any unwarranted access to the information.
+Federal Financial Institutions Examination Council (FFIEC) augments GLBA with a set of extensive and evolving compliance guidelines.

 - HIPAA Compliance – Healthcare Network Security Solutions

-NERC-CIP Compliance – Utilities and Energy Industry Cyber Security Solutions
+- NERC-CIP Compliance – Utilities and Energy Industry Cyber Security Solutions

 The North American Electric Reliability Corporation (NERC) maintains comprehensive reliability standards that define requirements for planning and operating the collective bulk power system and include Critical Infrastructure Protection (CIP) that ensures information security of the bulk electric systems in the US.

-EI3PA Compliance – Experian Independent Third Party Assessment for Resellers
+- EI3PA Compliance – Experian Independent Third-Party Assessment for Resellers

-Organizations that transmit, store, processe or provide consumer credit information from Experian is required to meet EI3PA Compliance guidelines and are subject to regulatory compliance audits by a third party Qualified Security Assessor (QSA).
+Organizations that transmit, store, process, or provide consumer credit information from Experian are required to meet EI3PA Compliance guidelines and are subject to regulatory compliance audits by a third-party Qualified Security Assessor (QSA).

-FISMA Compliance – Information Security Services for Federal Agencies and their Affiliates
+- FISMA Compliance – Information Security Services for Federal Agencies and their Affiliates

 Global Regulatory Compliance